libp2p/specs/webrtc/README.md

 protocols.

 #### Open Questions

-- Can a browser know upfront its UDP port which it is listening for incoming connections on?
-Does the browser reuse the UDP port across many WebRTC connections?
-If that is the case one could connect to any public node, with the remote telling the local node what port it is perceived on.

-  No, a browser uses a new UDP port for each `RTCPeerConnection`.

 - Can _Browser_ control the lifecycle of its local TLS certificate, i.e. can _Browser_ use the same TLS certificate for multiple WebRTC connections?